charlotteviner/project/README.md

 ## Core Skills: Individual Project

-For my individual project, I built a program that models rainfall in a landscape.
+For my individual project, I built a program, in Python, that models rainfall in a landscape.
 The model is designed to:
 * randomly create raindrops as agents in the landscape;
 * move them downslope, and;
 * trace the paths of the raindrops to allow visualisation of the drainage network in the environment.